eliabntt/GRADE-RR/README.md

             year={2023},
             url={https://arxiv.org/abs/2305.04286}}
 ```

-4. Detection and segmentation of humans in indoor scenes using synthetic data: published at the Pretraining for Robotics workshop at ICRA 2023
+4. Detection and segmentation of humans in indoor scenes using synthetic data: published at the Pretraining for Robotics workshop at ICRA 2023.
+Please cite this with GRADE main work if you find our work on humans detection inspiring.

 ```
 @inproceedings{
 bonetto2023learning,